Masterprecie/e-commerce-api/README.md

 ## Features

-- Admin can create, update, and delete products.
+- Admin can create, update, view , delete products, view all customers orders, approve or decline orders.
-- Users can view all products and checkout product.
+- Users can view all products, get a single product create orders and view orders created.
 - Pagination support for product.
 - Testing with jest and supertest.